Postdoctoral Research Regulations

 Scope

-This Regulation defines the rights, obligations and conditions of access for post-doctoral researchers external to CES who are attending a postdoctoral programme at CES.
+These Regulations define the rights, obligations, and conditions of access for postdoctoral researchers external to CES who are attending a postdoctoral programme at CES.

 Article 2